Vermont becomes 11th state to regulate adult-use cannabis markets

-Gov. Scott signs automatic expungement bill; it will also decriminalize possession of cannabis in amounts that are about twice the legal limit
+Gov. Scott signs automatic expungement bill that decriminalizes possession of cannabis in amounts that are about twice the legal limit

-The Legislature also passed — and Gov. Scott signed — an excellent bill that will require the automatic expungement of all cannabis possession offenses.
-S. 234 also includes a provision that will decriminalize possession and cultivation of cannabis in amounts that are about twice the legal limit for adults.
-The bill was transmitted to the governor’s desk on October 6, 2020 and signed on October 7.
+The legislature also passed — and Gov. Scott signed — an excellent bill that requires the automatic expungement of all cannabis possession offenses.
+S. 234 also includes a provision that decriminalizes possession and cultivation of cannabis in amounts that are about twice the legal limit for adults.
+The bill was signed into law on October 7, and it took effect on January 1, 2021.
 You can read a summary of S. 234 here.

-Under the provisions of S. 234, possession of up to two ounces of cannabis, 10 grams of hashish, four mature plants, and eight immature plants will become a $100 fine for a first offense.
-The fine would increase to $200 for a second offense and $500 for a third offense.
+Under the provisions of S. 234, possession of up to two ounces of cannabis, 10 grams of hashish, four mature plants, and eight immature plants is a $100 fine for a first offense.
+The fine increases to $200 for a second offense and $500 for a third offense.
 For adults 21 and older, possession of up to an ounce of cannabis, five grams of hashish, two mature plants, and four immature plants has been legal since 2018.

 Medical cannabis laws have improved over time

-As a result of S. 54 passing in 2020, oversight of the medical cannabis program will shift from the Department of Public Safety to a new Cannabis Control Board.
+As a result of S. 54 passing in 2020, oversight of the medical cannabis program shifts from the Department of Public Safety to a new Cannabis Control Board.
 This should be much better for patients than having them continue to be regulated by a law enforcement agency.

 MPP has been working with patients, lawmakers, and allies to enact and improve medical cannabis laws in Vermont for more than 15 years.
 The first victory was a limited, home cultivation only law that then-governor Gov. James Douglas (R) signed in 2004.
 With his signature, Vermont became only the second state legislature to enact a medical cannabis law legislatively — as opposed to by ballot initiative.
 The next major improvements were significantly expanding qualifying medical conditions in 2007 and adding regulated access from medical dispensaries in 2011.